Suchti18/explorer/README.md

 ### Instructions
 1. Download the latest release
-2. Run the explorer executable
+2. Run the explorer executable/jar

 ---